-Both of these wands are shaped by hand using tools, which is different than my normal process of turning them on a lathe.
+Both of these wands are shaped by hand using tools, which is different than how to make a wand on a lathe.
 However, having carved dozens of guitar necks on the belt sander, the process itself is something I am familiar with.

 The main wand in this tutorial is made from Walnut, is 12-1/2 inches long, and designed with a round pommel and grooves on the handle.

 The second wand is made from Cherry, is 12-1/2 inches long, and is partially turned on the lathe.
 The two rings at the center begged to be turned, so I did that before I carved the rest by hand.
 This is completely optional, and you can carve this with files just as well.

 You can use this same process to make any type or style of wand that you want.
 If you like my designs, please feel free to use them.
 If you would rather have something a little different, then modify them to suit your taste.
 There is no wrong answer as long as you like what you make.

 Laminating the Blanks for the Hand Carved Wand

 If you head to the woodworking store and find a piece that is already big enough to cut out a blank, then feel free to use a single piece.
 In this case, I was only able to find 3/4 inch thick pieces, so I glued two of them together.

 This is a great way to save money in general when woodworking.
 The thicker 8/4 pieces are always more expensive than the standard thickness.
 Besides, with a good glue joint, you will never be able to tell it was made from two pieces.